Greek Cypriot Stuffed Vegetables

 Instructions

-2. Bell Peppers - Slice off the “lid” and put to one side.
-Remove the seeds and membrane and discard.
+• Bell Peppers: Slice off the “lid” and set it aside.
+Remove the seeds and membrane and discard them.

-3. Beefsteak Tomatoes - Slice a “lid” and put to one side.
-Scoop out the flesh, roughly chop, and place in a bowl.
+• Beefsteak Tomatoes: Slice a “lid” and set it aside.
+Scoop out the flesh, roughly chop, and place into a small bowl.

-4. Courgette/Zucchini - Slice a tiny sliver from the bottom so that they can sit without falling over.
-Then slice a “lid” off lengthways, and scoop out the flesh with a teaspoon.
-Chop the flesh and add to the tomatoes.
+• Zucchini: Slice a tiny sliver from the bottom so the zucchini can sit without falling over.
+Slice a “lid” off lengthways.
+Scoop out the flesh with a teaspoon.
+Chop the flesh and add to the bowl of chopped tomatoes.

-5. Potatoes - Peel, then slice a sliver from the bottom so that they can sit without falling over.
-Slice off a “lid” then using a knife and teaspoon, scoop out some of the potato to make a hollow for the stuffing to sit.
+• Potatoes: Peel and slice a sliver from the bottom so that they can sit without falling over.
+Slice off a “lid.”
+Using a knife and teaspoon, scoop out some of each potato to make a hollow for the stuffing to sit.
 Discard this inner potato, as it’s not needed.

-6. Onions - Top and tail, then peel off the skin.
-Cut a slit from top to bottom a few layers in, and place in boiling hot water for about a minute.
-Remove, and you will be able to easily pull off the layers keeping them intact.
+• Onions: Top and tail, then peel off the skin.
+Cut a slit from top to bottom a few layers in, and place in a bowl of boiling hot water for about a minute.
+Remove, and you can easily pull off the layers, keeping them intact.

-7. Spray a roasting dish with some low-calorie cooking spray, or with a brush of olive oil.
-Stand all the vegetables inside the dish.
+• Brush a large roasting dish with olive oil.
+Stand all the vegetables inside the dish and set it aside.

-8. To make the filling, spray some low calorie cooking spray (or a drizzle of olive oil) into a frying pan.
-Add the chopped onion, and sweat for 2-3 minutes, then add in the reserved tomato and courgette flesh from the vegetable preparation above.
+• To make the stuffing, drizzle some olive oil into a frying pan.
+Add the chopped onion and sweat for 2-3 minutes.
+Then add the reserved tomato and zucchini flesh from the vegetable preparation above.

-9. Add the pork/beef mince, and cook for 6-8 minutes until browned.
+• Add the ground meat and cook for 6-8 minutes until browned.

-10. Remove from the heat.
+• Remove pan from the heat.
 Add the dried mint, ground cinnamon, parsley, lemon juice, and salt.
 Mix well.
-Taste for seasoning – add more of the herbs and spices if you so wish.
+Taste for seasoning—add more herbs and spices if you wish.

-11. Stir in the white rice and mix well.
+• Stir in the dry white rice and mix well.

-12. Distribute the stuffing mixture between the various vegetables.
-For the onions, place some of the mixture into one half of the “shells”, and wrap it around.
-You could secure with a cocktail stick, but I never do.
+• Distribute the filling among the various vegetables.
+For the onions, place some of the filling into one-half of the “shells” and wrap it around.
+(You could secure with a cocktail stick, but I never do.)

-13. For the cooking liquor, crumble a stock cube into the hot water, and stir in the tomato puree.
-Pour some of this mixture into each of the stuffed vegetables, and around the vegetables too.
+• For the cooking liquor, crumble a stock cube into the hot water and stir in the tomato paste.
+Pour some of this mixture into each stuffed vegetable and pour the remaining liquid around them.
+Place the "lids" back onto each vegetable.
+Drizzle the top with some more olive oil

-14. Cover the tray with foil, and place in the oven to cook for 1½ to 2 hours – remove the foil for the last 20-30 minutes of cooking time to brown off.
+• Cover the tray with aluminum foil, and place in the oven to cook for 1½ to 2 hours—remove the foil for the last 20-30 minutes of cooking time to brown.

-15. Serve hot with a Greek salad and dips.
+• Serve Greek Cypriot Stuffed Vegetables hot with a Greek salad and dips.
+This dish can also be served cold or room-temperature.

 Notes